Educational Television (Hong Kong): History

-In April 2020, ETV stops filming new episodes.
-On 12 May 2020, the Education Bureau notified RTHK that it had to hand over the Education Television Centre in Kowloon Tong by September 2020.
+On April 2020, ETV ceased filming new episodes.
+On 12 May 2020, the Education Bureau notified RTHK that it was to hand over the Education Television Centre in Kowloon Tong by September 2020.

 Programmes

-The programmes are closely tied with the curriculum devised by Hong Kong Government.
+The programmes were closely tied with the curriculum devised by Hong Kong Government.
 Most of programmes are in the Cantonese language.
-In the early days, it covered the primary subjects of Chinese language, English language and Mathematics, and the secondary subjects Social Studies, Health Education (absent in secondary school) and Nature (later renamed to Science).
-Programme topics are changed weekly for primary school and biweekly for secondary school.
+In the initial period, programmes covered the primary subjects of Chinese language, English language and Mathematics, and the secondary subjects Social Studies, Health Education (absent in secondary school) and Nature (later renamed to Science).
+Programme topics were changed weekly for primary school and biweekly for secondary school.
 The length of a programme is 15 minutes for primary school and 20 for secondary.
-Later the secondary subjects were merged to General Studies for primary school as the curriculum changed.
-As Putonghua has become increasingly important in Hong Kong, it was introduced into the Hong Kong curriculum, and ETV now produces programmes in the language.
+The secondary subjects were eventually merged to General Studies for primary school as the curriculum changed.
+As Putonghua had become increasingly relevant in Hong Kong, it was eventually introduced into the Hong Kong curriculum, resulting in ETV producing programmes in the language.
 Social Studies for secondary schools was renamed to Personal, Social and Humanities Education.